dmg9626/dmg9626.github.io/blog/wu-trump.md

 <blockquote class="twitter-tweet tw-align-center" data-dnt="true">
 <p lang="en" dir="ltr">The only &quot;Collusion&quot; is that the President was a nigga who try to run game on a nigga</p>&mdash; donald trump tweets mixed with wu tang lyrics (@wutrump) <a href="https://twitter.com/wutrump/status/1100873637958160385">February 27, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This was a fun project to work on outside of my work at Night Kitchen.
 My friends, coworkers, and even professors really enjoyed it!
-The professor who teaches the class where I learned the Markov Chain asked me to share it with his students him as motivation for that assignment.
-I'm glad I could use what I learned in class to make something fun and cool with swear words and computer science.
+In fact, the professor who teaches the class where I learned this stuff asked to share it with his students as motivation for the Markov Chain assignment.
+I'm glad I could use what I've learned to make something fun and cool with swear words and computer science.

 <blockquote class="twitter-tweet tw-align-center" data-dnt="true">
 <p lang="en" dir="ltr">THANK YOU you Dallas, Texas - I love gats, if rap was a gun, you wouldn&#39;t bust back</p>&mdash; donald trump tweets mixed with wu tang lyrics (@wutrump) <a href="https://twitter.com/wutrump/status/1191577561186361344">November 5, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>